 43. Mr. Raval submitted that the money alleged to have been so earned is of unprecedented amounts.
 It is further recorded that, however, there is no clear allegation so far about its laundering in the sense mentioned in the PML Act.
 It is further observed that there is an allegation of his investment in the property, shares etc. not only in India, but, also abroad.
 Having so observed it is recorded that therefore the basic investigation requires determining whether money has been acquired by abuse of official position amounting to an offence under the Prevention of Corruption Act and under the Indian Penal Code and persons by whom the same has been done the amount of money which has been so earned and the places where it has been invested.

 44. According to the learned counsel for the respondents, the High Court in the impugned order has recorded cogent reasons for directing the investigation by the Central Bureau of Investigation.
-Even this court while issuing notice vide order dated 01.09.2010 has directed the CBI to continue to investigate as directed by the High Court.
-Under the circumstances, the appellant is not entitled to any relief as contended.
+Even this court while issuing notice vide order dated 01.09.2010 has directed the

 45. Mr. Raval informed the Court that the charge sheet in fact has been filed on 12.11.2010 before the Court of Competent Jurisdiction alleging inter alia commission of offence under section 120-B IPC, Section 9, Section 13 (2) read with section 13(1) (d) of the Prevention of Corruption Act, 1988 against various accused including the appellant Shri Binod Kumar Sinha.
 It is further submitted that the investigation is still on and subsequent charge sheets may be filed as and when during investigation sufficient material surfaces on other aspects.